goadesign/pulse/pool/README.md

 ## Data Flows

-The following sections provide additional details on the internal data flows involved in creating and using a Ponos worker pool.
+The following sections provide additional details on the internal data flows involved in creating and using a Pulse worker pool.
 They are provided for informational purposes only and are not required reading for simply using the package.

 ### Adding A New Job

-The following diagram illustrates the data flow involved in adding a new job to a Ponos worker pool:
+The following diagram illustrates the data flow involved in adding a new job to a Pulse worker pool:

 * The producer calls `DispatchJob` which adds an event to the pool job stream.
 * The pool job stream is read by the pool sink running in one of the pool nodes.